FavourtheDeveloper/Pong-Game-with-Java/ReadMe.md

 * main(String[] args): This is the entry point of the program.
 It creates a JFrame, adds an instance of the Pong class to it, and makes the frame visible to start the game.

 * Each of these functions plays a crucial role in implementing the game logic, rendering graphics, handling user input, and managing the game loop.
-Understanding these functions will help you and your project mates master the Pong game implementation and make any necessary modifications or enhancements to it.
+Understanding these functions will help us master the Pong game implementation and make any necessary modifications or enhancements to it.